Xhem Hasa: World War II

 After the fall of Greece and Yugoslavia in April 1941, Hasa returned to Gostivar, where he gathered local Albanians to form a group of fighters who occupied Gostivar.
-In the autumn of 1943, Germany occupied all of Albania after Italy was capitulated.
-The Balli Kombëtar made a deal with the Germans and formed a collaborationist government in Tirana which continued its war with the LNC and Yugoslav Partisans.
+In the autumn of 1943, Germany occupied all of Albania after Italy had capitulated.
+The Balli Kombëtar made a deal with the Germans and formed a collaborationist government in Tirana which continued its war with the LANÇ and Yugoslav Partisans.
 Xhem Hasa and his battalion was incorporated into the Balli Kombëtar.
 Hasa's victories in battles led to his elevation as the commander of the Balli Kombëtar in Macedonia.

 However, both Yugoslav and Albanian partisans confronted the Ballist forces.
 When Maqellarë, midway between Debar and Peshkopi, was recaptured by the Fifth Partisan Brigade, the Germans with the assistance of the Hasa's Ballists launched an attack from Debar, defeating the partisans.
 Fiqri Dine, Xhem Hasa and Hysni Dema as well as three German Majors directed military campaigns against the Albanian and Yugoslav partisans.
 Hasa was a close acquaintance of Mefail Shehu and would often send troops from Gostivar and Tetovo to aid him.

 Death

-Yugoslav partisans faced difficulty when fighting Hasa.
-This resulted in the Yugoslav partisans bribing a close associate of Xhem to assassinate him.
+Yugoslav Partisans faced difficulty when fighting Hasa.
+This resulted in the Yugoslav Partisans bribing a close associate of Xhem to assassinate him.
 On May 6, 1945, Hasa was killed by a close associate.
 It has been rumored that the associate was his brother in-law.
-According to another version from Balli co-fighters, he was poisoned (always from his close collaborators on behalf of OZNA) on April 2, 1945.
+According to another version from Ballist co-fighters, he was poisoned (always from his close collaborators on behalf of OZNA) on April 2, 1945.
 When dead, his head was cut off and sent as proof in Gostivar where it stayed for two days.
-Balli members managed to retrieve it in order to stop the post-mortem humiliation.
+Balli Kombëtar members managed to retrieve it in order to stop the post-mortem humiliation.

 Legacy

 Hasa was one of the most famous Ballist Axis Powers collaborators in World War II.
 Enver Hoxha, Communist leader of Albania, had a great dislike of Hasa and the Ballist movement.

-He was referred as a traitor by Albanian Communists; in Mehmet Shehu's words:"People of Kicevo should know that their only way for salvation is to immediately join forces with the Macedonian partisans and to cut off and condemn the traitors as Xhem, Mefail, etc...".

 In 2010, the Macedonian Albanians political party New Democracy proposed for a monument of Hasa to be built in Gostivar.
 One has been erected in his birthplace, the village of Simnica, in 2006.